turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_rspec_for_a_sinatra_app.md

 Then [expected result]
 ```

-Depending on how encompassing a user story is, you may want to make multiple Waffle cards from a single story.
+Depending on how encompassing a user story is, you may want to break a single user story into multiple, smaller user stories.

 ### Exercise: Create User Stories